-Students in the Austin area often find it convenient to take their exams at the UT Testing Center located at 2901 N. IH-35, Suite 1.400.
-The Testing Center charges a $50 proctoring fee per exam.
+Students in the Austin area often find it convenient to take their exams at the newly re-located UT Public Testing Center (formerly known as UT DEV Testing Center) situated at the Sanchez Building (SZB 547) on 1912 Speedway St. Austin, Texas 78712.
+The UT Public Testing Center charges a $50 proctoring fee per exam.

 University Extension maintains a list of testing sites in Texas and nationwide that have been used by students in the past.
 This list is not exhaustive, and you are not required to use a site from this list.
 If your local college or university is not listed, contact them to inquire if they have a testing center that proctors exams for students of other schools.

 Students in self-paced courses will use an exam management system within Canvas to request their exam, designate a proctor, and track the status of their exam.
 All testing arrangements, including new testing site nominations, must be requested through this system.